Wingham, New South Wales: History

+Wingham is located on Biripi country.

 The first land grant in the area was made at The Bight to George Rowley in 1841.
 Wingham was chosen as a location for a government settlement because supply boats could not proceed any further up the Manning River and was also located on the road from Raymond Terrace to Port Macquarie.
 Named after Wingham in Kent, England, Wingham was proclaimed a village in 1844 but allotments were not made until 1854, the same year that Henry Flett laid out Taree as a private settlement.
 In the meantime, Tinonee had also been established as a government settlement and in 1866 had a population of 100, compared to 90 at Wingham and 150 at Taree.

 Wingham was proclaimed a municipality in 1889.
 By 1909, Wingham consisted of 285 houses and had a population of 900, but government services had been transferred to Taree, which had a population of 1300 in 269 houses.
 The municipalities were merged with each other and the Manning Valley Shire in 1981 to form the City of Greater Taree.